vruksheco/ekatraone/README.md

 Please follow the [contributing guidelines](CONTRIBUTING.md) to contribute to the project.

 ## License
-ekatraone is MIT licensed, as found in the [LICENSE](LICENSE) file.
+Ekatraone is MIT licensed, as found in the [LICENSE](LICENSE) file.